My Bleached Brows Are Hot — But Why Don’t My Hinge Matches Agree?

 Losing pretty points

-“Feeling off-put by certain unconventional aesthetics at first swipe is often rooted in social conditioning and our tendency towards lasting first impressions,” says relationship expert Annabelle Knight.
+“Feeling off-put by certain unconventional aesthetics at first swipe is often rooted in social conditioning and our tendency towards lasting first impressions,” says Annabelle Knight a relationship expert at Lovehoney.
 She explains that dating apps “prioritize visual cues” and therefore “most users are subconsciously drawn towards beauty standards that are traditional or familiar” — something bleached brows are not.

 “Dating apps are microcosms of societal expectations, where traditional attractiveness often dominates,” agrees Chelsea Mtada, senior beauty strategist at SEEN Group.
 “Bold beauty choices like bleached brows disrupt this norm, eliciting reactions ranging from admiration to confusion or rejection.”